 Here are some tidbits of news and information that we hope you'll find useful or entertaining.
+Please also don't miss our video greeting (at right) from Kelly Robson and Katrina Brown talking about the Mom2Mom sale at Village Elementary this Saturday.

 1. The weather